-In conjunction with the issuance of certain bonds (see the note, "Bonds Payable," for a further discussion of same), a bonds debt retirement fund, consisting of an interest reserve account and a redemption account, was established in the custody of the bonds' trustee.
-Monthly interest payments are made to the interest reserve account by the Chancery and disbursed by the trustee to the bondholders on the first day of the month.
-Additionally, monthly principal payments are made to the redemption account by the Chancery to fund the bonds to be redeemed annually by the trustee on September 1.
-The bond debt service balances of \$678,557 and \$663,556 at June 30, 2013 and 2012, respectively, consist of the monthly principal redemption payments made by the Chancery, plus the accumulated interest earned on same.
+In conjunction with the issuance of certain bonds (see the note, "Bonds payable," for a further discussion of same), a bonds debt retirement fund, consisting of an interest reserve account and a redemption account, was established in the custody of the bonds' trustee.
+Monthly interest payments were made to the interest reserve account by the Chancery and disbursed by the trustee to the bondholders on the first day of the month.
+Additionally, monthly principal payments were made to the redemption account by the Chancery to fund the bonds to be redeemed annually by the trustee on September 1.
+The bond debt service fund was closed in conjunction with the payoff of the bond during 2014.
+The balance of \$678,557 at June 30, 2013 consisted of the monthly principal redemption payments made by the Chancery, plus the accumulated interest earned on same.